- Uptime: 99.93%

 Hostinger provides a decent amount of 1-click installers, but it also has a decent site-building tool.
 The Hostinger website builder is included in all plans and has a functional drag-and-drop interface that can help you craft a web page quickly and efficiently.

 While I am not a particularly big fan of such website builders, I must admit that this is one of the better iterations I’ve seen.

-Now, I mentioned the introductory prices are ridiculously low, but you can also get some serious Hostinger discount with relative ease.
-It feels a bit surreal typing that as the starting prices are so low to begin with that discounting them further barely makes sense.
+Now, I mentioned the introductory prices are ridiculously low, but you can also get some serious Hostinger discounts with relative ease.
+It feels a bit surreal typing that as the starting prices are so low, to begin with, that discounting them further barely makes sense.

 Yet, it is a very real possibility.